tinne26/etxt/README.md

 Yeah, you can compile it with `-tags gtxt`.
 Notice that `gtxt` will make text drawing happen on the CPU, so don't try to use it for real-time stuff.
 In particular, be careful to not accidentally use `gtxt` with Ebitengine (they are compatible in many cases, but performance will die).

 ## Should I bother learning to use etxt?
 If you are only dealing with text rendering incidentally and **ebiten/text** does the job well enough for you, feel free to stay with that.

-The main consideration when using **etxt** is that you need to be minimally acquainted with how fonts work.
-[FreeType glyph conventions](https://freetype.org/freetype2/docs/glyphs/index.html) is the go to reference that you *really should be reading* (up to section IV or V).
+If you are having trouble with fonts, don't know where to go next or would like a more complete overview of the landscape, check out [this document](https://github.com/tinne26/etxt/blob/main/docs/panorama.md).

 ## Any future plans?
-This package is already quite solid, there are only a few points left to improve:
-- Adding a few more effects (hollow text, shaders, etc).
-- Missing a couple important examples (crisp UI and shaders).
+The package has been fairly ok in terms of stability and robustness from v0.0.1 to v0.0.8, but I've been accumulating ideas for improvements that I'd like to make in 2023.
+See this [discussion](https://github.com/tinne26/etxt/discussions/7) for more details.

 If I get really bored, I'd also like to look into:
 - Contributing to Golang's **sfnt** to [expose more tables](https://github.com/golang/go/issues/45325) and allow the creation of minimal packages to do basic [text shaping](https://github.com/tinne26/etxt/blob/main/docs/shaping.md) in arabic or other complex scripts.